-This event is a mixture of input and practical sessions, delivered by an APM approved trainer, with the focus of preparing for the APMP Examination.
+This event is a mixture of input and practical sessions, delivered by an APM approved trainer, with the focus of preparing for the APM PMQ Examination.
 All trainers have practical experience of projects.
 Practical sessions are on an individual and team basis and feature throughout the event.
 The examination is taken on day five and the results are usually available within eight to ten weeks.

 Are there any pre-requisites?

-Attendees would benefit from possessing some good basic project management skills, or from attendance on the APM PMF course.
+Attendees would benefit from possessing some good basic project management skills, or from attendance on the APM PFQ course.
 A minimum of 6 months actual experience of working on a project would also be recommended and extremely beneficial.

 Extensive event preparation materials will be provided to delegates in advance of the course.
 This includes the APM Project Management Qualification Study Guide.
 Approximately 10 hours preparation is required to complete the pre-course study.

 PMQ Certificate Exam: This exam is a three-hour closed-book essay-style paper.
 In this paper, candidates must answer ten from sixteen questions covering 37 topics.
 The pass mark is 55%.

 This is a 5 Day Instructor-led classroom training course that could lead to potential employment in the Project Management industry.

 |Lunch Included:||Yes (Except London Venues)|